penumbra-zone/penumbra/spec/stake/arithmetic.md

-All integer values should be interpreted as unsigned 64-bit integers, with the exception of the validator's commission rate, which is a `u16` specified in terms of basis points.
+All integer values should be interpreted as unsigned 64-bit integers, with the exception of the validator's commission rate, which is a `u16` specified in terms of basis points (one one-hundredth of a percent, or in other words, an implicit denominator of $10^{4}$).
 All integer values, with the exception of the validator's commission rate, have an implicit denominator of $10^8$.

 Throughout this spec *representations* are referred to as $\mathtt x$, where